Braves vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Reese Olson gets the nod on the mound for the Detroit Tigers in the second of a three-game series against the Atlanta Braves and Ronald Acuna Jr. on Tuesday at 6:40 PM ET.
+Ozzie Albies and the Atlanta Braves will take the field at Comerica Park against the Detroit Tigers and Spencer Torkelson on Wednesday.

-The Braves are favored in this one, at -275, while the underdog Tigers have +220 odds to win.
-Atlanta is a 2.5-run favorite (at +105 odds).
-The over/under for the matchup is set at 7.5 runs.
+Oddsmakers list the Braves as -250 favorites on the moneyline, while giving the underdog Tigers +190 moneyline odds to win.
+The total for the contest has been set at 8.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.